 Margaret Gove died in March of 1888 and he moved soon thereafter to the Parker House hotel.

-By the 1888-1889 winter season, 350 Commonwealth was the home of Louis Wolf and his mother, Barbara (Babette) (Edlinger) Wolf, the widow of Julius Wolf.
-Louis Wolf (and probably Barbara Wolf) previously had lived at 327 Columbus with his brother-in-law and sister, Nathan Baer and Rosa (Wolf) Baer.
+On June 22, 1888, 350 Commonwealth was purchased from Arthur Gove by Louis Wolf, He was unmarried and lived at 350 Commonwealth with his mother, Barbara (Babette) (Edlinger) Wolf, the widow of Julius Wolf.
+Louis Wolf (and probably Barbara Wolf) previously had lived at 327 Columbus with Louis Wolf’s brother-in-law and sister, Nathan Baer and Rosa (Wolf) Baer.
 Nathan Baer was a jeweller.

 Barbara Wolf died in March of 1893.
 Louis Wolf continued to live at 350 Commonwealth, and in about 1895, was joined there by his nephew, Julius Irving Baer, the son of Nathan and Rosa (Wolf) Baer.
 Julius Baer was a clerk and later a partner in Louis Wolf’s importing business.

 Louis Wolf died in May of 1900.
-Julius Baer continued to live at 350 Commonwealth and operate the firm of L. Wolf & Co., and in July of 1902 he acquired 350 Commonwealth from the estate of Louis Wolf.
+Julius Baer continued to live at 350 Commonwealth and operate the firm of L. Wolf & Co., and on July 15, 1902, he acquired 350 Commonwealth from Louis Wolf’s estate.

 Nathan and Rosa Baer had divorced and Rosa Baer had married again in January of 1896 to Charles H. Andrews, a former editor of the Boston Herald.
 He died in June of 1897.
 Prior to his death, they had lived at 401 Beacon.
 She married a third time, to George Edward Hale, a retired cigar store owner, and by the 1900-1901 winter season they were living at 350 Commonwealth with Julius Baer.

-In the same month as he acquired 350 Commonwealth, Julius Baer created a trust, with himself as trustee, under which his mother had the right to live at 350 Commonwealth for the rest of her life, or to lease or sell the property, in exchange for her paying the interest on any mortgages and all property taxes.
+At the same time as he acquired 350 Commonwealth, Julius Baer created a trust, with himself as trustee, under which his mother had the right to live at 350 Commonwealth for the rest of her life, or to lease or sell the property, in exchange for her paying the interest on any mortgages and all property taxes.

 George Hale died in March of 1911.
 Julius Baer and Rosa Hale continued to live at 350 Commonwealth.